Products of our environment

 It’s rarely thought of as the key to national productivity.
 But without it, people in hot countries can work only in the cool early-morning hours or at dusk.
 That’s why there is a strong correlation between GDP and temperature, and why Singapore’s founding father, Lee Kuan Yew, said “the first thing I did upon becoming prime minister was to install air conditioners in buildings where the civil service worked.”

-The legal system is just one domain in which our looks determine our outcome: judges fine unattractive criminals more than attractive ones.
+The legal system is just one domain in which looks determine outcome: judges fine unattractive criminals more than attractive ones.

 People are 2.5x more likely to switch brands after a major life event e.g. new job, marriage, retirement.
 (Note, this is based on claimed brand usage).

 Want to be a CEO?
 It helps to be tall.
 In the U.S, 14.5% of men are 6ft or taller.
-Among CEOs of Fortune 500 companies, 58% are 6ft or taller (4x increase).
+But among CEOs of Fortune 500 companies, that figure rises to 58%.

 One of the main determinants of whether people donate to charity is not whether they can afford to but whether they are asked to.
 The percentage of people being frequently asked to donate plummeted during Covid-19.
 Sure enough, the percentage who donated fell – and only really recovered at the end of 2023, when charities started asking again.

-Clock changes are no laughing matter: leaving Daylight Savings Time in the autumn increases minor road accidents by 13%, when an hour of sunlight is reallocated back to the morning and it is darker in the evenings.
+Clock changes are no laughing matter: leaving Daylight Savings Time in the autumn increases minor road accidents by 13%, when an hour of sunlight is reallocated back to the morning and it’s darker in the evenings.

 Every governing party facing election in a developed country lost vote share in 2024, the first time this has ever happened.